 PointsBet app is available to both Android and iOS users and the mobile sports betting experience with the sportsbook is quite something as well.
 The iOS app is available for a quick and easy setup through the App Store while the PointsBet Android players will have to go through more of a process, downloading the app directly from the website and installing it manually after enabling Unknown sources in their settings.
 This is because Google Play does not allow real money gambling apps in the store.

-It’s obvious that PointsBet NJ had a predecessor in its Australian counterpart, as we could not find any twitches or lags while using the Pointsbet App.
+It’s obvious that PointsBet US had a predecessor in its Australian counterpart, as we could not find any twitches or lags while using the Pointsbet App.
 It offers a huge range of events and markets completely reflecting the website and still feels very user-friendly and easy to use, where you can choose from the featured bets or navigate to your preferred events through the menu at the bottom of the screen.
 The design is reminiscent of the website too, which makes it even easier to use if you’d first gotten used to the desktop interface.

 Welcome Bonus & Promotions

-sports book has seen players swarming when it first opened doors to the US market and many on-going promo offers as well as a great welcome pack obviously played a great role.
+The sportsbook has seen players swarming when it first opened doors to the US market and many on-going promo offers as well as a great welcome pack obviously played a great role.
 The company has a long list of promotions available in the PointsBet promo tab, which often include betting on specific bet types.

-However, there’s also a PointsBet Rewards systems where players get 1 point for every USD 1 won or lost on pointsbetting, USD 1 on parlay bet or USD 5 on fixed-odds betting.
+However, there’s also a PointsBet Rewards systems where players get 1 point for every USD 1 won or lost on points betting, USD 1 on parlay bet, or USD 5 on fixed-odds betting.
 The points can be converted, where you get a bonus bet of USD 2.50 for 250 points.
 There are also specific loyalty programs for NFL, CFB, and NBA, which also grant bonus bets for certain amounts of bets placed on those events.

 Bonus & Condition details

-PointsBet New Jersey has a detailed FAQ section covering most of the information you may need on the options and offers available, which largely minimizes the players’ actual need to contact the support with such questions.
+PointsBet has a detailed FAQ section covering most of the information you may need on the options and offers available, which largely minimizes the players’ actual need to contact the support with such questions.
 Still, the customer service is great and always on hand to offer advice, help point you in the right direction when just starting out, or solve actual issues you might face.